BranchMetrics/web-branch-deep-linking-attribution/README.md

     description: 'The Branch demo app!',
     openAppButtonText: 'Open',         // Text to show on button if the user has the app installed
     downloadAppButtonText: 'Download', // Text to show on button if the user does not have the app installed
-    iframe: true,                      // Show banner in an iframe if CSS on your page is conflicting
+    iframe: true,                      // Show banner in an iframe, recomended to isolate Branch banner CSS
     showMobile: true,                  // Should the banner be shown on mobile devices?
     showDesktop: true                  // Should the banner be shown on mobile devices?
 }, {